django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``False``

-If this is enabled you get 3 new models in Admin:
+When enabled, 3 new models are provided in Admin:

 - Pages global permissions
 - User groups - page